eaglesky/CodingPractices/BeCareful.md

 * Get familar with adding a main function to the Solution class and other nitty-gritty on Java.
 This will save the compling time.
 * Prepare pens and paper if it is a phone interview.
 * Check the headphone and microphone if it is phone interview.
 * Before debugging, first do a visual check.
 Don't let any unsure places go -- correct it even if you are unsure why it leads to the incorrect result.
+Be careful about the API calls as they often perferms differently from what you expect if you don't read the doc. (e.g., String.split(String regex))
+* After running the code and got the wrong anser, do first compare the actual and expected result and guess where could be wrong first, and then debug by adding logs.

 1. Be careful about the end value of iterator after the for loop!!